CEWendel/tlog/README.md

 ## Collaboration

 tlog makes for easy time and ticket tracking when working with a team.
-Assuming you have a remote repo that you and others are pushing to, use the <pre>tlog push</pre> and </pre>tlog pull</pre> commands to keep your time logs up to date.
+Assuming you have a remote repo that you and others are pushing to, use the `tlog push` and `tlog pull` commands to keep your time logs up to date.

 ### Pull in new or updated time logs from upstream
 ```bash